tidyverse/tidy-dev-day/practice-pr/README.md

 ## Option 1: Add a dad joke to `dad-jokes.yaml`

-Goal: Practice making a PR by adding text to a yaml file.
+Goal: Practice making a PR by adding modifying a single text file.

 Steps: